Pi Docs

 Floating IP

 A floating IP (aka FIP), is a public accessible IPv4 address.
-It is used with Service to enable public access to the associated pods.
+It is used with to enable public access to the associated pods.
 You cannot attach multiple floating IPs to a service, but you can associate multiple services with one single floating IP (as long as no port flicts among different services).

 Lifecycle